wkoffel/outlearn-modules/README.md

 | title | shown at the top of path cards |
 | description | shown on the path card as additional information |

-Your relevant part of your file should look like this:
+The relevant part of your file should look now like this:

 ```json
 "paths" : [